bposzewiecka/phaseDancer/README.md

 ./example.sh
 ```

 You can view the results of every iteration of the assembly using [PhaseDancerViewer](https://github.com/bposzewiecka/phaseDancerViewer)  application on [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
-When you finish execute following commands:
+When you finish execute the following commands:

 ```
 docker stop phasedancer_viewer